MicrosoftDocs/powerapps-docs/powerapps-docs/user/lookup-field.md

 For lookup columns with choices you can select multiple rows from different tables.

 1. Go a lookup column with choices and select the lookup icon (magnifying glass) then select **Advanced lookup**.
-2. On the advanced lookup grid, you can select mutiple rows.
+2. On the advanced lookup grid, you can select multiple rows.

    > [!div class="mx-imgBorder"]
    > ![Advanced lookup grid for choices](media/choices-lookup.png "Advanced lookup grid for choices")